Badar-Islam/Fitness_improvement/README.md

 - The KP781 treadmill is having advanced features that sell for $2,500

-## Objective:
+## 🎯 Objective

-We will use count of users, probabilities, conditional probabilities to evaluate the users and create a customer profile for each product
+- To analyze demographic and behavioral attributes of treadmill customers.
+- To identify the characteristics of customers choosing KP281, KP481, and KP781.
+- To extract actionable insights to support Aerofit’s market segmentation strategy.
+- To build clear customer profiles for each treadmill model.

 ## Column Profiling: